montoyamoraga/class-randomness/README.md

 All the notes and code written is included on this GitHub repository, so that students can focus on following along the coding examples and not worry about taking notes or missing out.

 There are also several links for further reading and studying.

+## Software needed in your computer

+* [ChucK](http://chuck.cs.princeton.edu/), installs an executable called miniAudicle.
+* [Processing](https://processing.org/), installs an executable called Processing.
+* [Pure Data](http://puredata.info/), installs an executable called Pd-0.49-1.

+If you are working on a Mac, I recommend to additionally install the package manager [homebrew](https://brew.sh It might take a while and uses some Xcode components.

 ## Classes